Star Trek homeSkip to main content

 However, that hard stance created space for a new kind of persecution and discrimination against children augmented against their will, including the likes of Commander Una Chin-Riley and Dr. Bashir — both of whom had to lie about their genes to get into Starfleet.
 Furthermore, because of the illegality of it, the augmentations that do still happen are often done so with shoddy practices.
 What results (at least in the case of Julian and his fellow instituted augments) are adults with severe developmental disparities.
 They often have a high capacity for pattern recognition and hyperfixation, but many other perceived social, communication, and empathic deficiencies.
 For anyone well-versed in the disability community, it's a pretty clear analogy for people with Autism Spectrum Disorder (ASD).

 To properly dissect the augments' situation and how their story arc improved their acceptance and accommodations, let's discuss the case of Julian Bashir and his often-theorized ASD.
 As a child, Julian struggled with severe developmental delays.
 While his peers were learning mathematics and writing, he was unable to grasp even simple concepts of language and communication.
-Before his seventh birthday, his parents paid for him to be illegally augmented to catch up academically ("Doctor Bashir, I Presume?").
+Before his seventh birthday, his parents paid for him to be illegally augmented to catch up academically ("?").
 While the results of Julian's procedure were "positive," Julian still felt like he lost a part of himself.
 He never felt accepted as a disabled person by his parents or by society.
 And the other augments, whose results were less favorable, never were allowed to integrate with society at all.

 Dr. Julian Bashir looks over a handful of PADDs while surrounded by a group of eccentric fellow genetically-engineered Humans in 'Statistical Probabilities'